 Vitamins and chronic disease

-In developed countries like Australia, vitamin deficiency is rare, but the inadequate intake of some vitamins is not so rare and has been linked to a number of chronic diseases.
+In developed countries like Australia, vitamin deficiency is rare, but the inadequate intake of some vitamins, as a result of an unhealthy diet, is not so rare and has been linked to a number of chronic diseases.
 These include cardiovascular disease, cancer and osteoporosis.

 There is ongoing research to study the effects of taking vitamin supplements to prevent chronic disease, and evidence around nutrition and diet is constantly changing.
 It is important that you consult with your doctor before taking vitamin supplements in high doses.